apiel/zicBox/NOTE.md

 - TODO should we merge sequencer and serializeTrack?

 - TODO clip scrollbar
-- TODO toggle clip should play next, instead of right away.
-If it is already selected to play next, a second clip would trigger it to play right away.

 - NOTE should we move Ui in separate thread to have better understanding of CPU usage